-There’s old proverb that says, “it is better to give than receive.”
-Helping others has many benefits for children.
+Helping others has so many wonderful benefits for children.

 - It helps develop the qualities of empathy and kindness

 - Teaches the importance of community and what it means to be a good citizen